1996–97 AEK Athens F.C. season: Overview

 In the UEFA Cup Winners' Cup, AEK were still redeeming their return to the elite of European football with good draws.
-This time, their opponent was the Slovakian Chemlon Humenné.
-The first match in Athens ended with the fluid 1–0 and qualification remained open.
-The rematch in the weather-heavy Humenné started in the worst possible way, as the Slovaks in their first attack scored after 19 seconds and everything showed to another very tense European game by AEK.
+This time, their opponent were the Slovakian Chemlon Humenné.
+The first match in Athens ended with a 1–0 win and qualification remained open.
+The rematch in the weather-heavy Humenné started in the worst possible way, as the Slovak took the lead scoring in their first attack after 19 seconds and everything showed to another very tense European game by AEK.
 However, the capacity difference was so great and as soon as AEK overcame the shock of goal, the qualification case ended with quick procedures as they complete the comeback by the end of the first half.
 In the second round, AEK came across Olimpija Ljubljana.
 Ravousis made it clear to the players that this time there was no place for underestimation and indifference and AEK presented themselves extremely serious at the Bežigrad Stadium winning with 0–2 and finishing the qualification.
-The Slovenians step on the pitch of Nea Filadelfeia and for the first time in their career face a fanatical crowed that pushed AEK into the spectacle and end up losing with the 4–0, despite defending massively.
+The Slovenians step on the pitch of Nea Filadelfeia and for the first time in their career face a fanatical crowd that pushed AEK into the spectacle and end up losing with the 4–0, despite defending massively.
 AEK advanced to the third round and participated in the March draw where the major European clubs were present.
 Paris was painted yellow and black as the draw brought the title holder, Paris Saint-Germain as the opponent of AEK and 5,000 Greeks rushed to the Parc des Princes to support AEK.
 Michel Platini was commentating on the pitch, who along with 40,000 French people, was watching the two stands of the Greeks who create an amazing atmosphere.
 AEK presented with defensive orientations and Manolas, perhaps in his last big game with, AEK kept and even loses chances on the counter, since the French are impossible to hold Ketsbaia and Batista.
 The game ended scoreless, and during the following 15 days, everyone's mind was on the rematch in Athens.
 Nikos Goumas Stadium was suffocating two hours before the game on 20 March, AEK entered the match offensively and pressed for a goal.
 In the 21st minute, the referee did not whistle Loko's foul on Vlachos and the Frenchman was unmarked and scored.
 AEK tried to react, their audience continued to push them relentlessly, but the goal did not come and instead came the second goal for Paris, again with Loko, just before half-time.
 The qualification was, AEK were doing everything they could to avoid defeat and with Ravousis' desperate attempt to get something good from the match was left very exposed at the back, as a result of which conceded a third goal, again from Patris Loko, ten minutes before the final whistle.